The E-Concerns Speaker Series is offered on the Second Monday, September through May 7:30 – 9:00pm.

-Check the Calendar on this Website before attending.
+In case of changes, please check the Calendar on this Website or call a Team Leader before attending.

 The LWVBAE Natural Resources, Environmental Concerns Speakers Series offers talks on environmental and related topics.
 We invite experts on important issues to speak and answer questions.